 The Webb telescope will be Hubble’s successor, but not its replacement.
 The two missions have a planned overlap and will work together on new discoveries.

 There are, however, many differences between these two space telescopes.
-Webb will have unique capabilities that will allow it to perform science Hubble was not able to do.
+Webb has unique capabilities that will allow it to perform science Hubble was not able to do.

 |Hubble Space Telescope (HST)||James Webb Space Telescope (JWST)|